 Key terminology in Australia and New Zealand

 - Sexual diversity can include people who are lesbian, gay or bisexual, as well as a range of other expressions of sexuality.
-This may include people who identify as asexual (experiencing an absence of sexual attraction, distinct from celibate) or pansexual (experiencing sexual or romantic attraction that is not based on gender identity or sex) (Smith et al, 2014).
+This may include people who identify as asexual (experiencing an absence of sexual attraction, distinct from celibate) or pansexual (experiencing sexual or romantic attraction that is not based on gender identity or sex) (Smith et al., 2014).

-- Some Aboriginal and Torres Strait Islander peoples use the term sistergirl to refer to male-assigned people who live partly or fully as women and brotherboy to refer to female-assigned people who live partly or fully as men (Smith et al, 2014).
+- Some Aboriginal and Torres Strait Islander peoples use the term sistergirl to refer to male-assigned people who live partly or fully as women and brotherboy to refer to female-assigned people who live partly or fully as men (Smith et al., 2014).

 - Takatāpui as a self-descriptor is often used by Māori to describe non-binary gender and/or sexual identity.
 Specific meaning can vary depending on context (Henrickson, 2006).

 - People born with intersex variations encompass a diversity of experiences.
 Intersex traits are a naturally occurring biological phenomenon, with at least 40 different variations.
-People may use diagnostic or chromosomal labels for their variations, including XXY, Complete Androgen Insensitivity, XY Woman, Swyer Syndrome or Turner Syndrome (OII Australia, 2009)
+People may use diagnostic or chromosomal labels for their variations, including XXY, Complete Androgen Insensitivity, XY Woman, Swyer Syndrome or Turner Syndrome (OII Australia, 2009).

-There are no firm figures for people with intersex variations, and estimates range considerably, however 1.7% if the population is broadly accepted as an evidence-based approximation (OII, 2013).
+There are no firm figures for people with intersex variations, and estimates range considerably although 1.7% of the population is broadly accepted as an evidence-based approximation (OII Australia, 2013).

-There is still a significant amount of work to be done in fostering more inclusive institutions however, and this is discussed below in more detail.
+There is still a significant amount of work to be done in fostering more inclusive institutions, however, and this is discussed below in more detail.
 Greater awareness of intersex and gender diverse identities in particular is urgently needed to begin to address the high vulnerability and low mental health outcomes of these groups.

-The birth of an intersex child continues to be treated as a ‘psychosocial emergency’, leading to non-essential medical interventions from infancy (Latham & Barrett, 2015).
+The birth of an intersex child continues to be treated as a ‘psychosocial emergency’, leading to non-essential medical interventions from infancy (Latham and Barrett, 2015).
 Across Australia and New Zealand it has been found that intersex adults exhibit psychological distress at levels comparable with traumatised non-intersex women, such as those who have experienced severe physical or sexual abuse (Rosenstreich, 2013).